Night Guards for Teeth Grinding & TMJ In Lynnwood

 Reasons for Needing A Night Guard

 Bruxism is a medical term for clenching or grinding your teeth.
-Athletes, for example a weight-lifter, can clench their teeth during a particular lift causing potential damage.
+Athletes, for example, a weight-lifter, can clench their teeth during a particular lift, causing potential damage.
 Enter a night guard device.
 A football player might as well during a tackle.
 Mouth guards are very common during sporting activities.
 Much like a night guard.
 When it comes to yourself, you may grind or clench your teeth during your sleep and have no idea that you are even doing it.
-Often times this is caused by your level of stress and how you handle that stress.
+Oftentimes, this is caused by your level of stress and how you handle that stress.
 Anxiety is something that many of our fellow Americans deal with as well.
-With each of us being so different we react to these conditions differently.
-If you are indeed grinding or clenching at night, if you leave the condition untreated, you will suffer from headaches, jaw pain, worn teeth, fractured teeth, loosening your teeth, possible hearing loss or even TMJ/TMD, which is a painful condition resulting in your jaw.
+With each of us being so different, we react to these conditions differently.
+If you are indeed grinding or clenching at night, if you leave the condition untreated, you will suffer from headaches, jaw pain, worn teeth, fractured teeth, loosening of your teeth, possible hearing loss, or even TMJ/TMD, which is a painful condition resulting in your jaw.
 This action is totally involuntary.
 Fix it with a night guard.
-The effects of bruxism or night grinding includes tooth destruction and joint pain.
-The constant grinding and clenching of your teeth will sooner or later expose vital tissues causing a heightened sensitivity.
-Then the bite collapses now bringing in the alignment with your jaw.
-This entire time you aren’t even aware that you’re doing it in your sleep.
+The effects of bruxism or night grinding include tooth destruction and joint pain.
+The constant grinding and clenching of your teeth will sooner or later expose vital tissues, causing a heightened sensitivity.
+Then the bite collapses, now bringing in the alignment with your jaw.
+This entire time, you aren’t even aware that you’re doing it in your sleep.
 All corrected with a night guard.

 Call our Office at (425) 742-9609 Today!